-There are different ways available today to learn the unborn baby’s sex, with an accuracy of 99 percent, depending on the method used and when the test is conducted.
-For example, when the NIPT ) Non-invasive prenatal testing) is performed at the mother’s 10th week, there is in the 99 percent of being correct.
+There are different ways available today to learn the unborn baby’s sex, with an accuracy of 99%, depending on the method used and when the test is conducted.
+For example, when the NIPT ) Non-invasive prenatal testing) is performed at the mother’s 10th week, there is in the 99% of being correct.
 If done any earlier, there is a chance of the test being wrong.

 Other methods besides Y-chromosome testing for determining the unborn baby’s sex:

 - Ultrasound: Depending on your age, health, and risk level, a doctor may do an ultrasound each visit.
 Typically, the 20th week is the one where the sex can be determined.
-The accuracy of an ultrasound is usually between 95 to 99 percent.
-Factors that can alter this is position of the baby, the sonographer’s skills, or the baby is “hiding” that area of their body.
-The umbilical cord has been mistaken as a penis, giving a false reading.
+The accuracy of an ultrasound is usually between 95 to 99%.
+Factors that can alter this are the position of the baby, the sonographer’s skills, or if the baby is “hiding” that area of their body.
+The umbilical cord can be mistaken as a penis, giving a false reading.

 - Amniocentesis: This is an invasive test, typically not recommended simply because the expecting parents want to know the sex.
 This is drawing genetic samples direct from the baby and is done when the doctor sees a need to check for chromosomal abnormalities or genetic problems.